 As fleet management expert Ben Billson explains, “Telematics software can help you pinpoint problem driving and speak to that driver before it results in a safety issue.
 Then, at the other end, telematics data will give you the clearest picture of who in your team is driving safely to single them out for praise.”

-In other words, if you use something like telematics software at the center of your fleet safety program, it’ll give you the insights you need to carry out these other initiatives.
+In other words, if you use something like a telematics software at the center of your fleet safety program, it’ll give you the insights you need to carry out these other initiatives.
+In addition, you may also want to use a cargo van load board for your fleet.

 Adding it All Up